quangdaon/quangdao.com/src/posts/blog/2025-07-01-now-by-notion.md

 };
 ```

-The main trouble is that the response from Notion's Blocks API isn't actually the content itself.
+The main trouble is that the response from Notion's Blocks API is not actually the content itself.
 Rather, it _describes_ the content.
 Which means that turning the blocks into HTML would require a bit of elbow grease.
 I will not be going through every step of it here.
-If you are interested, my website is fully open source and you can [check out the code on GitHub](https://github.com/quangdaon/quangdao.com/blob/main/src/lib/integrations/notion/rendering.ts).
+If you are interested, my website is fully open source and you can [check out the rendering code on GitHub](https://github.com/quangdaon/quangdao.com/blob/main/src/lib/integrations/notion/rendering.ts).

-At this point, I have all the data to create the view (and am even doing some of that on what is technically the backend).
+At this point, I have all the data to create the view (and am even doing some of that on what is supposed to be the backend).
 That means that the page is now technically complete.
 But there was one major issue remaining...

 ## Roadblock #1 - Performance

 As I was integrating with Notion's API, it became very clear that the speed was not up to my standards.
 Performance is not everything, but taking several seconds to load every single request to the page was just unacceptable.
-Now, I will not pretend I would not know how to handle the load in their shoes.
+To say that I would not know how to handle the load in their shoes would be empty sympathy.
 After all, it is kind of my job to build performant, scalable applications.
 But my background does give me enough authority to say that building fast APIs can definitely be a challenge.

 In any case, I was not happy with how long my Now page was taking to load, and had to figure out a way around that.
 So I came up with a plan.
 Anyone who has had to deal with performance while integrating with a third party will know that the obvious solution is to cache the response.
 When I first built this blog in SvelteKit, I wanted it to be self-contained.
 Unless I absolutely _had_ to, I was not interested in integrating with something like Redis for a persistent caching mechanism.
 So I started off by implementing an in-memory cache by storing the response and "last checked" timestamp in a module-scope variable.